 DOC NYC PRO: Funding Your Documentary Wednesday, July 8

-Join us on Wed.
-July 8 for a daylong online workshop on Funding Your Documentary, featuring institutional grantmakers, equity investors, and other sources of support for documentary filmmakers, their projects, and the documentary organizations that incubate and exhibit their work.
-For live participants craving more interactivity and community, we’ll close out the day with a breakout Q&A session and social networking hour, where dialogue can continue outside the panel format.
+DOC NYC PRO hosted a daylong online workshop on Funding Your Documentary, featuring institutional grantmakers, equity investors, and other sources of support for documentary filmmakers, their projects, and the documentary organizations that incubate and exhibit their work.
+For live participants craving more interactivity and community, we closed out the day with a breakout Q&A session and social networking hour, where dialogue continued outside the panel format.

 Session One: 11-11:45 am

 In our first session, Ford Foundation’s Chi-hui Yang joins to talk about JustFilms, which provides grants to filmmakers for social justice storytelling, and funds the 21st-century arts infrastructure that supports it.
 And Merrill Sterritt from Cinereach discusses the Cinereach Foundation’s organizational programming grants, including to groups like Indie Memphis and Detroit Narrative Agency, whose regional support of nonfiction storytellers amplifies the work of documentary media makers across the United States.

 Session Two: 12-12:45 pm

 In session two, Jenny Raskin shares Impact Partners’ unique equity investment funding model, in which filmmakers and investors work together to reach mass audiences, generate revenue and showcase important social-issue storytelling.
 She’s joined by Steve Cohen of Chicago Media Project, who describes its community philanthropy structure, in which its individual donor-members pool their charitable giving to support filmmakers through grantmaking.

 Filmmaker case study